-To compensate Mr D fairly, NatWest must:
+To compensate Mrs D fairly, NatWest must:

-- Work out the tax relief that would've been received by Mr D upon the payment being received by his pension - and the subsequent additional tax relief he could've claimed. - NatWest should add investment growth on this as set out below. - Usually we would ask NatWest to pay into Mr D's pension plan to increase its value by the total amount of the compensation and any interest.
-But this isn't a viable option as Mr D has used up all of his contribution allowance and plans to do so again for this year. - So NatWest should pay that amount direct to him.
+- Work out the tax relief that would've been received by Mrs D upon the payment being received by her pension - and the subsequent additional tax relief she could've claimed. - NatWest should add investment growth on this as set out below. - Usually we would ask NatWest to pay into Mrs D's pension plan to increase its value by the total amount of the compensation and any interest.
+But this isn't a viable option as Mrs D has used up all of her contribution allowance and plans to do so again for this year. - So NatWest should pay that amount direct to her.
 But had it been possible to pay into the plan, it would have provided a taxable income.
 Therefore, the total amount should be reduced to notionally allow for any income tax that would otherwise have been paid.
-This is an adjustment to ensure the compensation is a fair amount it isn't a payment of tax to HMRC, so Mr D won't be able to reclaim any of the reduction after compensation is paid.
+This is an adjustment to ensure the compensation is a fair amount it isn't a payment of tax to HMRC, so Mrs D won't be able to reclaim any of the reduction after compensation is paid.

-- The notional reduction should be calculated using Mr D's expected marginal rate of tax in retirement, assumed to be 20%.
-It is also assumed that Mr D will take a tax-free cash lump sum of 25%.
+- The notional reduction should be calculated using Mrs D's expected marginal rate of tax in retirement, assumed to be 20%.
+It is also assumed that Mrs D will take a taxfree cash lump sum of 25%.
 So only 75% of the income would be taxed.
-A notional deduction of 15% therefore reflects the likely income tax Mr D will pay. - Pay to Mr D (including Mrs D's complaint) £250 for the trouble and upset caused I understand this has already been paid.
+A notional deduction of 15% therefore reflects the likely income tax Mrs D will pay. - Pay £250 for the trouble and upset caused across the two complaints so this works out at £125 each I understand £250 has already been paid.
 If so, no further action is required here. - Income tax may be payable on any interest paid.
-If NatWest deducts income tax from the interest it should tell Mr D how much has been taken off.
-NatWest should give Mr D a tax deduction certificate in respect of interest if Mr D asks for one, so he can reclaim the tax on interest from HM Revenue & Customs if appropriate.
+If NatWest deducts income tax from the interest it should tell Mrs D how much has been taken off.
+NatWest should give Mrs D a tax deduction certificate in respect of interest if Mrs D asks for one, so she can reclaim the tax on interest from HM Revenue & Customs if appropriate.

 Portfolio Benchmark From ("start To ("end Additional

 name date") date") interest

 tax relief due Cash rate available at date Notional date 10 years 8% simple

-on of decision from Mr D's of investment from the date per year from
+on of decision from Mrs D's of investment from the date per year from

 contribution SIPP using simple interest 5 April 2023 of investment final decision

 allowance method.
 This is to settlement

 lost due to compensation for lost (if not settled

 the delay. investment growth and not within 28

 interest - and so shouldn't days of the

 be treated as interest in business

 relation to the above. receiving the

 complainant'

 s acceptance